Yahnych/lycheejs/guides/quickstart/troubleshooting.md

 wiped-as-in-factory-reset lychee.js Engine Installation by using the [do-netinstall.sh](/bin/maintenance/do-netinstall.sh) again.

-Please remember to backup your Libraries and Projects before to prevent data loss.
+Please remember to backup your Libraries and Projects before to prevent unwanted loss of data.